 - Note: The quarantine rules are the same as last year; however, as long as schools follow the protocols within our operating framework (i.e., 3 feet of distance and masked while indoors), students and staff will not be considered close contacts, for now.

-- Quarantine for 10 days from the last date of exposure to positive case, at which point they can return to school so long as they remain asymptomatic.
+- Close contacts should then quarantine for 5 days from the last date of exposure to positive case, at which point they can return to school so long as they remain asymptomatic.

 - If your result is positive, fill out the COVID-Positive Form.